 Start by extracting the water that has become soaked into the carpet.
 It’s critical to extract as much leftover water as possible quickly because it helps to reduce saturation in the building’s walls and floors.
 The equipment you’ll need for this process will be determined by the amount of water on the carpet.
 If the water does not fully cover your carpet, a shop vac may suffice.
 A shop vac has far more suction power than a regular vacuum cleaner, and regular vacuum cleaners are still not designed to handle water suction.
 You can rent both the submersible pump and the shop vac from your local hardware store.
 Do not be tempted to put this off until tomorrow.
 There are several methods for extracting water.

-You could use suction drying to quickly remove excess water, which will help reduce the saturation of the carpet, subfloor, and flooring beneath.
-As part of the cleaning process, many carpet cleaners can squeeze water out of the carpet.
-We recommend that you use this feature to remove excess water from your flooded carpet.
-An air mover is a piece of specialized equipment that can be used to extract moisture from your carpet, whereas a dehumidifier extracts excess moisture from the room.
+You could use suction drying to quickly remove excess moisture, which will help reduce the saturation of the carpet, subfloor, and flooring beneath.
+Many carpet cleaners can squeeze water out of the carpet as part of the cleaning process.
+We recommend using this feature to remove excess moisture from your flooded carpet.
+An air mover is a piece of specialized equipment that can be used to extract moisture from your carpet, whereas dehumidifiers extract excess moisture from the room.
 Carpet dryers help in the prevention of foul odors and mold growth.

 Water can cause significant damage to the carpet padding.
 Peel back the carpet with pliers, starting at the corner and gradually pulling it back as the padding is revealed.
 Water damage may not be mitigated by simply drying the carpet.
 If the padding beneath is not properly dried out, mold damage can occur, which will eventually spread to the carpet.
 In extreme cases of water damage, such as a flood, salvaging both the carpet and the padding beneath it may be impossible.
 In this case, both the carpet and the padding should be removed and replaced.